Originally Posted: Oct 12, 2012

 Physics majors are all geeky lab rats, right?
 Wrong.
-Read on to learn about some of the many directions a physics major can take you.
+Read on to learn about some of the many directions a physics degree can take you.

 Sure, thousands of physics graduates work in laboratories where they study subjects from acoustics to manufacturing.
 But more are engineers or computer scientists, says Roman Czujko, Director of the Statistical Research Center at the American Institute of Physics.